My Life: born imperfect, hence always glad to be alive, and thankful.

-This year has been a life-filling, exciting adventure, working with Penscript Publishing House toward the launching of THE WEBS OF VAROK, the sequel to A Place Beyond Man and second in the series THE ARCHIVES OF VAROK.
+It has been a life-filling, exciting adventure, working with Penscript Publishing House toward the launching of The View Beyond Earth, then The Webs of Varok, (second in the series now called THE ARCHIVES OF VAROK) then The Alien Effect and An Alien's Quest.
 What a delight to work with Shawne Workman, an editor made expert with many years doing science-related work for Silicon Valley businesses and SLAC.

 What an extraordinary pleasure it has been to work with someone who grew up with the ellls and varoks, watched their story evolve over the years, and now has jumped in with both feet to realize their potential as exciting stories for our times--stories to delight the imagination, "powerful stories that might replace old, more limited perceptions," to paraphrase educational theorist Tasha Chapman.

 Our new musical "Petra and the Jay" enjoyed a successful production by Opera Alta on April 13 and 14, 2012 in Los Alamos.
 In 3020 C.E. a young woman with an identity crisis defends the personhood of her extraterrestrial and earthly animal friends, as humans tackle their most difficult challenges--agreeing to disagree and look for options, especially about overpopulation stress.
 Music by Alice B. Kellogg.
 Directed by Alicia Solomon.